 • You start a new, separate legal entity – not a division

 • You change the ownership structure of your business

 If you’re just changing the name of your business or moving to a different location, you don’t need a new EIN.

 The IRS requires you to have a street address, not a P.O.
 Box, for your company, even if you do business online.
-A physical location also gives your customers a greater sense of trust.
+A physical location also gives your clients a greater sense of trust.